DiedrichsenLab/PcmPy/docs/model_type.rst

 Example
 ^^^^^^^

-In the example :ref:`Finger demo<examples>`, we have two fixed models, the Muscle and the natural statistics model.
+In the example :ref:`Component model <examples>`, we have two fixed models, the Muscle and the natural statistics model.
 One question that arises in the paper is whether the real observed structure is better fit my a linear combination of the natural statistics and the muscle activity structure.
 So we can define a third model, which allows any arbitrary mixture between the two type.

 .. sourcecode:: python